-On the other hand, Romania's Easter egg traditions and folk costumes bear some similarities with those of nearby countries.
-Folk costumes are not entirely just for celebrations; while most of the residents of cities dress in current Western style, many in rural areas still wear traditional dress.
+On the other hand, Romania's Easter egg traditions and folk costumes bear some similarities to those of nearby countries.
+Folk costumes are not entirely just for celebrations; while most of the residents of cities dress in modern-day Western attire, many in rural areas still wear traditional dress.

 Easter in Romania

 Easter is an important holiday on the Romanian calendar.
 Romanians, the majority of whom adhere to Orthodox Christianity, place significance on this holiday more than any others, including Christmas.